felixge/node-romulus/README.md

 * `romulus deploy` for github pages deployment
 * page scripts that run before rendering
+* partials that can be included on any page
 * github flavored markdown
 * plugins (themes, blogging, google analytics, disqus, etc.)